ThePhoenix78/Music-Bot-Discord/README.md

-# Python Music Bot forDiscord
+# Python Music Bot for Discord
 A open sourced music bot for discord in python

 - How to use?